johnnietse/fyic-2025-website/README.md

 ## Legal Notice

-This repository is strictly created for the sole purpose of hosting the associated website on Vercel.
+This repository and its code are strictly intended for the sole purpose of hosting the associated website on Vercel.
+It is not meant for public usage, redistribution, or delivering Creative Tim's source code through open-source projects.

 All source code, assets, and related materials within this repository are the intellectual property of [Creative Tim](https://www.creative-tim.com) and are provided under limited use rights.